 Except for the outbreak of swine influenza caused by H1N1pdm in October 2009 and a detection of influenza H3N2 in a single herd during 1998, no viral infections under this surveillance programme have ever been detected either by clinical findings or by laboratory investigations.
 Studies have shown that the H1N1pdm virus was most likely introduced to pigs by humans infected with the same virus (2, 3).
-Under the routine surveillance programme in 2016, a total of 271 swine herds or 48 % of tested herds were positive for antibodies against H1N1pdm.
-Comparing this figure with 49% in 2015, 48% in 2014, 46% in 2013, 49 % in 2012, 48 % in 2011 and 41% in 2010 shows that influenza caused by H1N1pdm virus has become endemic in the Norwegian pig population (Table 1).
+Under the routine surveillance programme in 2017, a total of 225 swine herds or 41 % of tested herds were positive for antibodies against H1N1pdm.
+The herd prevalence has fallen across all four production classes giving a lower national prevalence by 7% compared to 2016 (Table 1) but remained nevertheless above 40%.
+Interestingly, the decline was also in tandem with a much sharper drop in A H1N1pdm incidence in the human population in 2017(4).
+The decline, although nowhere as steep as in the humans, does suggest that reverse zoonosis may have contributed to a proportion of new infections in pig herds during previous years when H1N1pdm was the dominant human influenza strain in Norway.
+Geographically (Table 3), herd prevalence had also fallen in most regions except the Rogaland/Agder region.
+Not surprisingly, the herd prevalence in Rogaland/Agder region, the densest pig farming area in Norway, remained highest and unchanged from last year thus suggesting an endemic situation sustained by continued high infection pressure in this region.

-The surveillance in 2016 showed that Norway continued to be free from other influenza A subtypes that are endemic in most pig producing countries.
+The surveillance in 2017 showed that Norway continued to be free from other influenza A subtypes that are endemic in most pig producing countries.

-Swine influenza A H1N1pdm infection in Norwegian pig herds have mainly been subclinical or with mild clinical signs in a small proportion of the herds (2, 4, 5).
-A longitudinal study from a Norwegian boar testing station published in 2014 showed that infected growing pigs had reduced feed efficiency due to poorer feed conversion ratio and as such increase the time to market (6).
+Swine influenza A H1N1pdm infection in Norwegian pig herds have mainly been subclinical or with mild clinical signs in a small proportion of the herds (2, 5, 6).
+A longitudinal study from a Norwegian boar testing station published in 2014 showed that infected growing pigs had reduced feed efficiency due to poorer feed conversion ratio and as such increase the time to market (7).

 The Norwegian swine production has recent years had stabilization in the number of herds, while the average herd size is increasing.
 The pork production by tonnage has remained relatively stable.
-Due to changes in the sampling procedure for conventional herds with sows in 2011, the fraction of the total pig herd population sampled increased from 19 % in 2010 to 31 % in 2011, since 2014 this proportion has been between 29% and 26%, while the mean number of samples per herd decreased.
+Due to changes in the sampling procedure for conventional herds with sows in 2011, the fraction of the total pig herd population sampled increased from 19 % in 2010 to 31 % in 2011.
+Since 2014, this proportion has been between 29% and 26%, while the mean number of samples per herd decreased.

-Farmed wild boars and pigs kept as pets were not included in the programme, however these populations are very small and with little to no contact to the commercial pig population.
-There is a very small, but increasing wild boar population in a local area along the Swedish boarder in the South-East of Norway.
+Farmed wild boars and pigs kept as pets were not included in the programme, however these populations are very small and with little to no contact with the commercial pig population.
+There is a small, but increasing wild boar population in a local area along the Swedish boarder in the South-East of Norway.

 Apart from AD, the EU has not approved additional guarantees (safeguards) against other swine viral infections when importing pigs into Norway.
-To protect its swine population against disease-related risks, Norway has its own national guidelines for the trade of live swine and pork products.
+To protect the swine population against disease-related risks, Norway has its own national guidelines for the trade of live swine and pork products.

-In conclusion, the surveillance programme for specific viral infections in 2016 provided more evidence that demonstrates Norwegian pig herds remained free from several serious infectious diseases, hence documenting Norwegian pig herd's favourable health status.
+In conclusion, the surveillance programme for specific viral infections in 2017 demonstrates that Norwegian pig herds remained free from several serious infectious diseases, hence documenting Norwegian pig herd's favourable health status.